DocuWare/PlatformJavaClient/README.md

 You need at least a *Java 8* installation of any edition.
 To get started:
 * Clone the source code (see above).
-* Copy the project to your IDE and build your own classes and packages*
+* Start a new Project in your IDE and copy the scr-folder into it.
+Also include the JAR-Files from the dist-folder to your library.

 ### Supported DocuWare versions
 This implementation uses the *DocuWare Platform .NET API* of ***DocuWare 6.8***.